brianwalborn/home-lab/raspberry-pi/internet-gateway.md

 > If the nodes on your subnet have Internet access through WiFi or any other means, this guide isn't necessary.

-When setting up a cluster of Raspberry Pis on a subnet, I needed the head node to act as the gateway to to Internet for the worker nodes that didn't have a direct connection to the home network's gateway.
+When setting up a cluster of Raspberry Pis on a subnet, I needed the primary node to act as the gateway to to Internet for the worker nodes that didn't have a direct connection to the home network's gateway.

 ## `iptables` Rules

-We'll use `iptables` to set up a forwarding rule on the head node that will give our worker nodes Internet access.
+We'll use `iptables` to set up a forwarding rule on the primary node that will give our worker nodes Internet access.

 1. Uncomment the `net.ipv4.ip_forward=1` line in `/etc/sysctl.conf` and reboot
     > This also updates /proc/sys/net/ipv4/ip_forward on reboot